Albi1999/Starbucks_beverage_calories_prediction_models/Statistical_Learning_Final_Report.md

 <img src="Statistical_Learning_Final_Report_files/figure-html/histograms-1.png" style="display: block; margin: auto;" />

-ADD COMMENTS ON THE GRAPH
+By looking at the graphs, we can notice that the variables "Calories", "Total_Carbohydrates", "Cholesterol", and "Sugars" exhibit distributions that are nearly normal.
+Conversely, the distributions of the remaining variables display a noticeable skewness towards the left.

 ## Pairplot

+**io questi li toglierei. tanto spazio**

 We will plot a pairplot to visualize the relationship between the variables.
 The pairplot is a grid of scatterplots that shows the relationship between each pair of variables in the dataset.
 This visualization helps us to identify patterns and correlations between the variables.

 First of all we have to define the function for the pairplot.
 We will define a function for the histogram, the correlation and the smooth line.